uabinf/nlp-group-project-fall-2020-text-document-classification/README.md

 # Download the dataset:
 1. Go to your kaggle account, click on account and scroll to API section and click "Expire API Token" to remove previous tokens.
 2. Click on "Create New API Token" - it will download kaggle.json to your machine.
-3. Move the downloaded kaggle.json to the /notebooks directory
+3. Move the downloaded kaggle.json to the /kaggle directory.
 4. Run dowload_from_kaggle.ipynb.
-It contain shell commands that can be run from the shell
+It contain shell commands that can be run from the shell.

 # Explore the dataset.
 To explore the dataset, please check the Datasets_Exploration.ipynb file.